One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Abstract

 \section{Abstract}

 We present a new approach for building source-to-source transformations that can run on multiple programming languages, based on a new way of representing programs called \keyterm{incremental parametric syntax}.
-We implement this approach in our \textsc{Cubix} system, and construct incremental parametric syntaxes for C, Java, JavaScript, Lua, and Python, demonstrating three multi-language program transformations that can run on all of them.
-Our evaluation shows that (1) once a transformation is written, relatively little work is required to configure it for a new language (2) transformations built this way output readable code which preserve the structure of the original, according to participants in our human study, and (3) despite dealing with many languages, our transformations can still handle language corner-cases, and pass 90\% of compiler test suites.
+We implement this approach in Haskell in our \textsc{Cubix} system, and construct incremental parametric syntaxes for C, Java, JavaScript, Lua, and Python.
+We demonstrate a whole-program refactoring tool that runs on all of them, along with three smaller transformations that each run on several.
+Our evaluation shows that (1) once a transformation is written, little work is required to configure it for a new language (2) transformations built this way output readable code which preserve the structure of the original, according to participants in our human study, and (3) our transformations can still handle language corner-cases, as validated on compiler test suites.

 \ccsdesc[500]{Software and its engineering~Translator writing systems and compiler generators} \ccsdesc[300]{Software and its engineering~Syntax} \ccsdesc[500]{Software and its engineering~General programming languages}